openequella/openequella.github.io/guides/ThemingGuide.md

 Changing buttons

 ## Theming overview
-EQUELLA makes it easy to create and upload custom themes allowing you to tailor the look and feel of your site.
+openEQUELLA makes it easy to create and upload custom themes allowing you to tailor the look and feel of your site.

-The purpose of this guide is to demonstrate to users how to identify web page elements and alter them to create a customised EQUELLA.
+The purpose of this guide is to demonstrate to users how to identify web page elements and alter them to create a customised openEQUELLA.

 ## Permanent changes to CSS

 Custom CSS code should be created in the customer.css file, to be imported with a theme.
 This is the only file where CSS should be permanently altered.
 It is the last stylesheet to be loaded, so any rules set in this file will overwrite matching rules from other stylesheets.

-This file can be created from scratch, copied from one of the pre-configured themes, or downloaded from your EQUELLA site using one of the previously described tools.
+This file can be created from scratch, copied from one of the pre-configured themes, or downloaded from your openEQUELLA site using one of the previously described tools.

 ## Creating a theme
-Two completed themes, Grape and Red, are available for download from the EQUELLA Support site in the Customisation folder.
+Two completed themes, Grape and Red, are available for download from the openEQUELLA Support site in the Customisation folder.
 These can be used as a reference, if required.
 It is also possible to download a custom theme from the Theme settings page, although the Default theme cannot be downloaded.

-A valid EQUELLA theme can be made up of images and/or customer.css file, arranged in a suitable folder structure and added to an archive (.zip) file.
+A valid openEQUELLA theme can be made up of images and/or customer.css file, arranged in a suitable folder structure and added to an archive (.zip) file.

-Folders must be arranged in such a way that EQUELLA knows where to find the appropriate files.
+Folders must be arranged in such a way that openEQUELLA knows where to find the appropriate files.
 Absolute links to the images can be found by exploring the resources using a web development tool, although there is an important distinction between what the addresses are on the site and the way the folders need to be arranged.
 Where the relative image URL reads:

 /p/r/29303/com.tle.web.sections.equella/images/theimage.png